cryptpad/documentation/www/fr/_sources/dev_guide/client/worker.rst.txt

 -  Actions on the different modules

-  -  Each module can receive its own commands, but these first pass through "async-store" which will redistribute it to the concerned modules.
+  -  Each module can receive its own commands, but these first pass through "async-store" which will redistribute it to the concerned modules

 -  Collaborative documents